Amaimersion/yandex-disk-telegram-bot/README.md

 This WSGI App uses `gunicorn` as WSGI HTTP Server and `nginx` as HTTP Reverse Proxy Server.
 For development purposes only `flask` built-in WSGI HTTP Server is used.

-`flask` uses `http://localhost:8000`, `gunicorn` uses `unix:/tmp/nginx-gunicorn.socket`, `nginx` uses `http://localhost:80`.
+`flask` uses `http://localhost:8000`, `gunicorn` uses `unix:/tmp/nginx-gunicorn.socket` or `http://0.0.0.0:8080`, `nginx` uses `http://localhost:80`.
 Make sure these addresses is free for usage, or change specific server configuration.

 `nginx` will not start until `gunicorn` creates `/tmp/gunicorn-ready` file.
 Make sure you have access rights to create this file.

+By default `gunicorn` listens on unix socket instead of ip socket.
+You can enable ip socket by setting `GUNICORN_USE_IP_SOCKET` environment variable.

 Open terminal and move in project root.
 Run `./scripts/wsgi/<environment>.sh <server>` where `<environment>` is either `prodction`, `development` or `testing`, and `<server>` is either `flask`, `gunicorn` or `nginx`.
 Example: `./scripts/wsgi/production.sh gunicorn`.